Monit Cheung, Ph.D.

 Research interests

-Dr. Cheung's research interests include the assessment and treatment in areas of child sexual abuse, elderly Chinese immigrants and their service needs, immigrant adjustment, child protective service training, creative family therapy, and therapeutic touch, and other clinical social work practices.
+Dr. Cheung's research interests include assessment and treatment in child sexual abuse, domestic violence, immigrant adjustment, child protective service and forensic interview training, creative family therapy, therapeutic touch, and service disparities affecting Asian American and Native Hawaiians/Pacific Islander (AANHPI) older adults, children, men, and women.